 Erin writes, edits, and publishes from her home in Little Rock, Arkansas, and is a native Arkansan.

-She most recent book, Women Make Arkansas: Conversations with 50 Creatives, is now available for preorder and will be featured at the 2019 Arkansas Literary Festival.
+She most recent book, Women Make Arkansas: Conversations with 50 Creatives, was featured at the 2019 Arkansas Literary Festival.
 She is also editor of and a contributor to Scars: An Anthology (2015), which assembles nearly forty contributors addressing self-mutilation, creating art, gender confirmation surgery, cancer, birth, brain injury, war, coming of age, pain, and love—all focusing on the central question of what it means to live with physical scars.
 Erin’s work has appeared in Catapult, The Rumpus, Ms. Magazine's Blog, Psychology Today, and elsewhere, and has been a notable in Best American Essays and nominated for a Pushcart Prize.